cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 this.localStorage.getItem<User>('test', { schema })
 ```

-What's expected for each property is another JSON schema,
+What's expected for each property is another JSON schema.
-so you can also add the other optional validations related to the chosen type.

 ### Why a schema *and* a cast?